 Heat Wave (Spell)- Neither player can normal or special summon an Effect monster until your next draw phase.

 To destroy or negate cards based on their name:

 Prohibition (Continuous Spell)- The player declares a card name, and all cards with that name cannot be used.
-This would be best used against Deskbot 005, as 005 can destroy a Spell/Trap on summoning, which would also make it harder for the Deskbot player to get both sides of the Pendulum complete.
+This would be best used against Deskbot 005 as it would limit how easily a Deskbot player can complete their Pendulum scale.
+As 005 can destroy one of your Spells/Traps on summoning, avoiding this effect also helps you keep your momentum.

 To allow the player to gain life points, ATK, or a monster from taking damage: